RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Service account per deployment file

-**Before:** Each deploy template created its own ServiceAccount and used the deployment name as the service account name.
-Using a single shared service account (common on EKS with IRSA) required editing every deploy file to replace `serviceAccountName: {{ $name }}` with the shared SA name.
+**Before:** Each deploy template created its own ServiceAccount using the deployment name.
+Using a single shared service account (common on EKS with IRSA) required modifying the deployment templates to hardcode a shared service account name.

 **Now:** The `cloudIdentity.serviceAccount.mode` field controls this centrally: